With new grip on oil fields, Iraq Kurds unveil plan to ramp up exports

 “We will not be dictated to by some people in Baghdad who want to centralize power, to bully and intimidate.
 We need a real federal system based on power sharing and revenue sharing.”

+Hawrami said fuel shortages in Iraqi Kurdistan created by the ISIL-led offensive should ease in the next couple of months as the Kurdish government takes steps to liberalize a part of the market and help increase imports of gasoline and diesel.

-Iraq’s Kurds have prospered since the fall of Saddam Hussein in 2003 while ruling themselves under a settlement under which all Iraqi oil was sold by the government in Baghdad and the Kurdish region given a fixed percentage of the total income.
+Iraq’s Kurds have prospered since the fall of Saddam in 2003 while ruling themselves under a settlement which provided for all Iraqi oil to be sold by the government in Baghdad and the Kurdish region given a fixed percentage of the total income.

 But that deal has unraveled this year after the Kurds began pumping their own smaller amounts of oil to port in Turkey and the central government cut off their share of budget funds.
-The Kurds sold their first tankers full of oil to Israel last month.
+A tanker of crude from Iraqi Kurdistan was recently delivered into Israel.
+The Kurds deny selling oil to Israel.

 The 125,000 barrels of oil per day the Kurds have so far been able to pump abroad provides only a fraction of the money they have received in the past from Baghdad, but control of the oil fields in Kirkuk could bring a much larger windfall.